johnpeart/johnpeart.github.io/src/posts/blogpost/2023-02-06-calculating-the-cost-of-subscriptions.md

 Last month Twitter killed third-party apps unceremoniously.
 Tweetbot – my Twitter app of choice – was among the casualties.

-On the plus side, that's £5.99 a year saved!
+On the plus side, that’s £5.99 a year saved!
 On the flip side, having recently [migrated to Mastodon](https://mastodon.social/@johnpeart), I've now subscribed to _Ivory_; a new app by the same developer.
 It comes at a higher price too – £14.99 a year.

 <section class="app-sheet">
     <dl class="dl--app">